1. PERSONAL FINANCE

 The condition of the home might also be a factor in the size of your down payment.
 A fixer-upper may need more money in the near term for repairs and improvements.
 In that case, a smaller down payment could make sense.

-Questions To Ask Yourself When Deciding On Your Down Payment
+Questions to Ask Yourself When Deciding on Your Down Payment

 Making a 20% down payment on a home has benefits, but it may not be the right choice for you.
 If you’re not sure if you should put down 20% on a home, ask yourself the following questions.